DIYtranscriptomics/DIYtranscriptomics.github.io/_README.md

 Below the Front Matter is the code for the page.
 You should edit this to set your title and intro text.
 Hint - the main <h1> tag respects line breaks on tablet size screens and larger.
 This is useful if you want to prevent typographic widows.

-### The blog page – `/blog/index.html`
+### The lab page – `/lab/index.html`

-This is the blog listing page, which shows all your blog posts.
+This is the lab listing page, which shows all your lab posts.
 You can edit the same things as on the home page to customise it for your website.

 ---